henryegloff/Three.js-Basic-PWA-Template/README.md

 # Three.js PWA Template
-Just a basic Three.js PWA template, compiled with Vite.
+Just a basic Three.js PWA template compiled with Vite.

 Please note, I have recently updated this template to use Vite rather than Webpack, and I haven't yet got around to updating the notes on my website about this.